 Nicola Corti is a Google Developer Expert for Kotlin.
 He has been working with the language since before version 1.0 and he is the maintainer of several open-source libraries and tools.

-He's currently working as Android Infrastructure Engineer at Spotify in Stockholm, Sweden.
+He's currently working as Android Engineer at Facebook in London, UK.

 Furthermore, he is an active member of the developer community.

 His involvement goes from speaking at international conferences about Mobile development to leading communities across Europe (GDG Pisa, KUG Hamburg, GDG Sthlm Android).

 In his free time, he also loves baking, photography, and running.

 Users are becoming more and more demanding.
 A single crash could entice them away from your app (and land a shameful 1-star review).

 In this context, the possibility of remote controlling your app is a key tool.
 First, it can protect you against crashes and incidents.
 Moreover, it can help you experiment on the user experience to fit your users’ tastes.

 At Spotify, feature rollout and experimentation are at the foundation of our development.
 We deliver daily more than a thousand feature flags on a variety of different apps (Android, iOS, and more).